mfgjwaterman/Packer/Readme.md

 - proxmox-windows-server-2025-core
 - proxmox-windows-server-2025-desktop

-Each directory contains everything required to build a reusable Proxmox template for the specified Windows version and edition.
+Each directory contains everything required to build a reusable Hyper-v or Proxmox template for the specified Windows version and edition.

 ---